Did you know you could get paid to take notes in your class?

-Then, when you are sitting in class you can open up the Pocket Points app and then lock your phone and it will track the amount of time your phone is locked.
+Then, when you are sitting in class, open up the Pocket Points app, lock your phone and it will track the amount of time your phone is locked.
 The longer you don’t use your phone the more points you will get.
 You can use your points for things like free food and discounts at local places and online.

 But you don’t have to have the tab open to earn money.
-It could be a closed tab with the volume is off while your sitting in class, you can check in on it every once and a while to make sure you’re still getting rewarded for watching tv.
+It could be a closed tab with the volume off while your sitting in class.
+You can check in on it every once and a while to make sure you’re still getting rewarded for “watching” tv.

 By the end of class, I would have earned a little bit of money.
 Nothing crazy, but at least I didn’t have to do a thing for it.

 Click the link above to get started with a $5 bonus.